ws/ws/README.md

 # Hey there!
 I’m Will.
-I spent most days writing Node.js and React code.
+I spent most days writing JavaScript.
 I live in sunny Denver with my chocolate lab, Romeo.
-I work as a software engineer for Openpath Security and love my job (please don’t send me recruiting emails).
+I work as a staff SWE for Openpath Security and love my job (please don’t send me recruiting emails).
+I'm passionate about helping self-taught engineers break into the industry- if there's anything I can do to help you in your journey, please don't hesitate to reach out.